adit-sinha/Practice-Java-Problems/README.md

 ## Programs:
 1. Program to determine whether a year in the AD era is a leap year or not.
 2. Program to determine the sum of N terms.
-3. Program to store book information in an array and organize them.
+3. Program to store book information in an arraylist and allow user to search for them.
 4. Program(s) to arrange n natural numbers in a random assortment using Arrays and ArrayLists

 ## Notes: